 If we knew the intent of the beasts which we slay

-From couches confessional, in the stone barns of God
+From our couches confessional, our stone barns of God

-Where the soul's soundings echo the light in the sod
+Where the soul’s soundings echo the light of the sod

 To our penitent minds; which illumines our stark

 Hearts from within, that dazzles our Dark